AMAMazing/cline-x/README.md

    - Set API Key to any non-empty value (e.g., "any-value")
    - Set Model ID to "gpt-3.5-turbo"

+3. Visit http://localhost:3001 in your browser to switch between Gemini and DeepSeek models

 The server will now:
 1. Receive API requests from Cline